Overview

 screening process is completed, we utilize research from LSEG Data and Analytics

-and CFRA to evaluate the companies and determine if they are included into our
+and CFRA to evaluate the companies and determine if they are included in our

 Value Growth-Blend Strategy.